 For the purposes of CITES, wild and wild-simulated ginseng are exported as wild, and woods-grown and field-grown ginseng are exported as artificially propagated.
 The main destination for U.S. exports of American ginseng roots is Hong Kong, where roots are sorted, graded, and shipped to China and other Asian countries to be used in traditional Chinese and herbal medicines.

-Wild American ginseng roots can only be legally exported if they were harvested from plants that are 5 years of age or older.
-The 19 States approved by the U.S. Fish & Wildlife Service (FWS) that allow harvest require plants to have 3 leaves, which ensures that plants are at least 5 years old.
+Wild and wild-simulated American ginseng roots can only be legally exported if they were harvested from plants that are 5 years of age or older and were legally harvested during the designated State harvest season.
+Of the 19 States approved by the U.S. Fish & Wildlife Service (FWS), 18 States require wild ginseng plants to have 3 leaves (each leaf is comprised of 3-5 leaflets), which ensure that plants are at least 5 years old, and one State (Illinois) requires wild ginseng plants to have 4 leaves and to be 10 years old.
 Roots of artificially propagated American ginseng can be exported at any age.
 To learn more about how to determine the age of American ginseng, click here.

 U.S. Fish & Wildlife Service Management and Scientific Authorities Findings

 Export permits for Appendix-II listed species can be issued only when the Management Authority makes a legal acquisition finding, and the Scientific Authority makes a non-detriment finding.
 The legal acquisition finding determines that the American ginseng roots to be exported were not obtained in contravention of State laws, and that they are correctly identified as wild or artificially propagated.
 The non-detriment finding is a biological determination that the export of legally harvested American ginseng roots will not be detrimental to the survival of the species.
 This finding is based on information provided by the 19 States, research findings, and other biological and trade information.

 The most recent U.S. export data for American ginseng are available below: